arkottke/pystrata/examples/README.md

 1. RVT calculation using different peak factor calculators.
 1. RVT calculation using a suite of simulated profiles
 1. Quarter-wave length site amplification
+1. Compute ground motion using a suite of peak factors